vikrant82/chat-analyzer/readme.md

 -   **Multi-Service Connectivity**: Securely log in to either Telegram or Webex accounts.
 -   **Multi-Session Support**: Stay logged into both Telegram and Webex simultaneously and seamlessly switch between them without needing to re-authenticate each time.
 -   **AI-Powered Analysis**:
+    -   **Real-time Streaming**: View AI responses as they are generated, word-by-word.
     -   **Summarization**: Generate concise summaries of chat conversations for a given period.
     -   **Question & Answering**: Ask specific questions about the chat content and receive AI-generated answers based *only* on the provided message history.
 -   **Flexible AI Model Support**: